Milos Raonic: Early and personal life

 Raonic and Curtis worked together "twice a day, almost every day, for the next nine years."
 Provided that he complete his courses, Raonic was allowed to reduce his hours of attendance at Thornhill Elementary School so that he could practise more, which he did both before and after school.
 His parents and siblings supported his tennis, taking turns driving him to practice and tournaments, but did not push him to it or interfere with coaching.
 Rather, they emphasized school throughout, insisting that he maintain academic excellence as a prerequisite to playing tennis.
 He attended Thornhill Secondary School, and accelerated his course load—achieving an 82 percent average—so that he could graduate a year early.
 Late in 2007, at the age of 16, Raonic moved to Montreal as one of the first group of players at Tennis Canada's new National Tennis Centre, thus marking the end of his formal relationship with Curtis.

 Raonic's four favourite sports teams are FC Barcelona, the Toronto Blue Jays, the Toronto Maple Leafs, and the Toronto Raptors.
 He played in the 2016 NBA All-Star Celebrity Game held in Toronto.

 He worked for Rogers Sportsnet as an analyst while recovering from injury for their broadcast of the 2011 Canadian Open.
 In November 2011, Raonic won an exhibition match against his childhood idol, Pete Sampras, which was dubbed "The Face Off."
 In 2012, he took up residence in Monte Carlo, Monaco in a 50 metre2 (538 sq ft) apartment, located minutes away from the Monte Carlo Country Club—his "home" tennis club and the site of the Monte-Carlo Masters tournament—and Stade Louis II, which he uses for off-court training.
 Raonic was in a relationship with Canadian model Danielle Knudson.
+In April 2022 Raonic married in Italy model Camille Ringoir.